There are rumors and e-mails going around about exploding

 wax or causing the fragrance to separate from the wax in the container.

-oils added to every batch of our candles.
-We stir thoroughly before
+oils added to every batch of our candles and stir thoroughly before

 pouring.
-We make an extra candle out of every batch
+I make an extra candle out of every batch

-we create that we burn as a means of testing the batch.
-If
+that I burn as a means of testing the batch.
+If the candle

-the candle has too many bubbles then we place them in a sunny location
+has too many bubbles then I place them in a sunny location for a

-for a few hours as this gently heats the wax and lets the bubbles
+few hours as this gently heats the wax and lets the bubbles escape.

 Gel candles are supposed to have a